NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2019 and .Net 4.8 or newer required._

 ## What's new?
-(Version 2.20.2)
+(Version 2.20.3)

-• German translation was updated.
-• Added the privacy policy link inside Options.
+• Just bug fixes.

 ### Fixed:

-♦ Updated the startup check to ask for .Net Framewok 4.8.
-♦ The FFmpeg video importer now detects corretly videos with rotation.
-♦ The app was ocasionally crashing when loading the editor window when trying to apply the glass effect.
+♦ Some users could not reverse, undo, reset or save projects imported by video.
+♦ The feedback tool was not working for some users.
+♦ Some users were unable to download any external tool (TLS/SSL bug).

 ### Known Bugs: